 You will receive intensive, stimulating leadership training that will support your development, help you achieve your potential and prepare you to become a leader in the pharmaceutical industry.

 Our Manufacturing Science career path is available in the countries listed below.
 Roles are within your local country.
 But we’re a truly global organisation, so you may find the opportunity to gain international experience in the future.

 We’ll expect you to get involved in managing projects and prioritising a variety of tasks effectively.
 This means you’ll need to build working relationships with people at all levels of our organisation.
 In addition, you’ll analyse information and report your findings, so we can identify and understand trends, insights and facts.
 We’ll also look to you to help research and source this information.
 Not least, we want you to keep developing new skills and knowledge wherever you find the opportunity.

 What do I need to succeed?

-Along with a BSc, Masters or PhD in a relevant science subject and strong technical skills, you’ll need ambition, a genuine passion for healthcare, and a self-motivated, proactive approach.
+A relevant science degree and strong technical skills are just the start.
+You will also need ambition, a genuine passion for the healthcare industry, and a self-motivated, proactive approach.
 We’re looking for clear, effective communicators who can quickly build a rapport with a wide range of people in and out of the lab.
 It’s also important that you can adapt to change and keep focused when the pressure is on.
-As rotations may involve different sites, a flexible approach to mobility would be expected.
-While you have the drive and confidence to trust your own judgement, you’re a real team player who actively collaborates with others.
-In addition, you’ll need an analytical mind, a talent for multi-tasking and the ability to influence others.
+As rotations may be located in different sites, flexibility with mobility would be expected.
+While you’ll have the drive and confidence to trust your own judgement, you’ll also be a real team player who actively collaborates with others.
+In addition, you’ll need an analytical mind, a talent for multi-tasking and the ability to influence other people.